 The beach is about a half-mile walk down a dirt road from the lot, so we had bit of a load to carry with a cooler and our gear.
 There are tables near the parking lot where you can eat, but we were set on a beach picnic.
 (I recommend bringing a rolling cooler and stacking the rest of your stuff on it.)
 The road winds through a lovely wooded area, and you can hear bird calls and maybe catch a neat wildlife sighting, like the skink we spied.
 Near the end of the road, a narrow boardwalk leads to the sand, and there are restrooms and a rinsing shower right before you cross to the open beach area.

 The beach at Flag Ponds is fairly expansive (much bigger than Brownie’s), which has its pros and cons — more to explore, but more space for wandering children.
 It’s quite picturesque with a wide expanse of sand, sea grass blowing along the dunes, and pond-like inlets formed by sand washing in.
-We initially set up near one of the ponds, but quickly realized the water was kind of mucky and full of dead crabs, so we relocated to the outer edge of the beach close to the water.
+We initially set up near one of the ponds, but quickly realized the water was kind of mucky and full of dead crabs, so we relocated to the outer edge of the beach close to the Bay.
 It’s very shallow, so the kids could easily swim and play, and with lots of shells and pebbles along the shoreline, it’s good for fossil hunting.

 Even though it was a hot day, there was a nice breeze blowing, and swimming kept us cool.
 The kids had a blast playing in the water and sand and taking nature walks to collect dead crabs and an eel(!).